Rietta1/DevOps-Projects/12ProjectAnsibleRefactoring.md

 <Web2-UAT-Server-Private-IP-Address> ansible_ssh_user='ec2-user'
 ```

-5. ssh into the web1-uat and web2-uat instance.
+5. ssh into the web1-uat and web2-uat instance .
+See [Project11](https://github.com/Rietta1/DevOps-Projects/blob/main/AnsibleBastion_Host.md) on how to do this

 6. In **/etc/ansible/ansible.cfg** file uncomment the **inventory** and **roles_path** string and provide a full path to your roles directory, so Ansible knows where to find configured roles and inventory.
 ```